What to ask a breeder

 in your first email, introduce yourself, tell us about yourself, your family.
 Tell us why you want a pom, and why you want one of ours. (we love flattery) you cannot tell us too much first off.

 If I dont reply for a few days, please do forgive me, I might be away at a dog show, or even on a holiday ( I heard about these holiday things and want to try one, one day).

 I only keep a certain amount of names on my list...
-So PLEASE tell me if you do, I turn people away, and its not fair on them, on me and on other breeders.
+So PLEASE tell me if you do get a dog elsewhere, I turn people away, and its not fair on them, on me and on other breeders.

 If you would like a pup to show, let me know!